 For people suffering from diabetes, there are a number of additional health risks and precautions to take in order to avoid potentially serious complications.
 One of the common complications associated with diabetes is peripheral neuropathy (nerve damage).
 While the condition can produce symptoms and affect nerves anywhere in the body, it is most common in the nerves of the hands, legs, and feet.
 A lack of full sensation in the feet due to nerve damage can make it difficult for diabetics to experience the warning signs of cuts, infections, or other wounds to the feet.
-For this reason, it is important for diabetic patients to make regular foot exams with the Fairfax, VA podiatrist, Dr. Steven Vetter, at Oakton Foot and Ankle a part of their comprehensive health and wellness plan.

 How to Care for Your Feet After a Diabetes Diagnosis